zzh-cycling/FibonacciChain.jl/docs/src/index.md

 ## Overview

-This package provides comprehensive tools for studying anyon chains based on the principle that, $(2+1) D$ bulk TQFT has correspondence to $(1+1) D$ boundary CFT.
+This package provides comprehensive tools for studying anyon chains based on the principle that, $(2+1) \mathrm{D}$ bulk TQFT has correspondence to $(1+1) \mathrm{D}$ boundary CFT.
 Similar to the Heisenberg model where singlet states have lower energy, fusion outcomes with trivial topological charge are energetically preferred.
 Then we can write down a interacting Hamiltonian.

 ### Supported Anyon Types